ejimeneztejero/DC_WAS/README.md

 # User Manual: Downward Continuation and redatuming to the seafloor of Wide Angle Seismic (WAS) data

+While this software is freely available, we would be grateful if you could send an email to ejimenez@icm.csic.es to acknowledge your usage.

 Welcome to the user manual for the Downward Continuation (DC) software designed specifically for marine Ocean Bottom Seismometer (OBS) field data.
 The DC process involves a virtual transformation of OBS gathers from datum 1 (shots at the sea surface) to datum 2 (shots at the seafloor).

 As inputs: